munificent/craftinginterpreters/book/the-lox-language.md

 ## Challenges

-1. Build a copy of Lox (either jlox or clox, whichever you prefer) from my implementation.
-Write some sample programs and run them.
+1. Write some sample Lox programs and run them (you can use the implementations of Lox in [my repository][repo]).
 Try to come up with edge case behavior I didn't specify here.
 Does it do what you expect?
 Why or why not?

 2. This informal introduction leaves a *lot* unspecified.
 List several open questions you have about the language's syntax and semantics.
 What do you